ruanhang/lichun-wang.github.io/README.md

 2. Then follow the guide to creat your first blog.
 Though simple, it is really useful for you to understand Jekyll.
 3. After that, you have known how to creat a site on github online, but this is not enough.
 Then you need to [install Jekyll](https://jekyllrb.com/docs/quickstart/) on your pc in order to view your blog in real-time.
 4. To perform this blog on pc you also need to install *jekyll-gallery-generator* and *jekyll-paginate* by gem.
 Before that you should install *libmagickwand-dev* and *imagemagick* by apt-get or yum depending on you linux distribution.
-5. Finally, fork this repository and rename to your own username.
-Clone it and modify as you want.
+5. Finally, delete the repository you created for test, then fork this repository and rename to your own username.
+Clone and modify it as you want.
 Enjoy it!